 Since excess sebum attracts dirt more easily, it can produce dandruff.
 In more severe cases, the sebum can clog the hair roots, leading to excessive hair loss.
 With a cleaner scalp, your hair follicles will thrive and pave the way for a healthier mane.
 It all starts with our shampoo, specifically a shampoo that addresses an oily scalp.

-Price: SGD9.95 for 750ml at Redmart.
-You can also find it at Watsons, Guardian, major supermarkets, and beauty drugstores.
+Price: S$9.95 for 750ml on Redmart.
+You can also find it at Watsons, Guardian as well as major supermarkets and beauty drugstores.